arthurfms/sas-extension-mff/README.md

 :white_check_mark: Style changes, added a style tag with iframe styles on the website.
 Change made to improve styles from the iframe and solve dark mode style issues.

+:white_check_mark: Add full decoded link in place of base url before parameter's list.

+:white_check_mark: Decode/FTP area organization to have the textarea at a vertical position: improve readability and usability of the input.

 Coming Soon:
-:hourglass_flowing_sand: Add full decoded link in place of base url before parameter's list.

-:hourglass_flowing_sand: Decode/FTP area organization to have the textarea at a vertical position: improve readability and usability of the input.

 :hourglass_flowing_sand: Create a popup window when clicking at the extension button: new feature to allow user to activate this popup and use the tools in there.